 - What websites, authors, or thinkers in your industry should be following if they want to get better and stay in the know?

 - What are the best tools to learn and master in your industry?
-In business?

 - What’s your industry’s biggest controversy or hot topic at the moment?
 What’s your take on it?

 - Write about a time you fell short in your career, and what you learned from it.

 - What breaks your heart about what you do?